c4pt000/synergy-core/README.md

 # Synergy Core

+AS PART OF THE FREE LICENSE I CAN CHANGE THIS, EDIT IT, even the activation,

 This is the open source core component of Synergy, a keyboard and mouse sharing tool.

 **[We're hiring!](https://symless.com/careers)** *Join the Synergy Team (Node.js, React, C++)*